 - Confirm When a Structure Is

-We also have access to infrared thermography cameras that can produce images of invisible infrared or "heat" radiation.
+Our experienced mold professionals also have access to infrared thermography cameras that can produce images of invisible infrared or "heat" radiation.
 They also can provide precise non-contact temperature measurement capabilities.